Research Groups

 1. Integrated omics analysis of tissue samples and clinical big data to clarify the pathogenesis of endocrine diseases and geriatric diseases.

-3. Basic and clinical studies to clarify the pathogenesis of liver diseases, especially acute liver failure and non-alcoholic steatohepatitis.
+3. Basic and clinical studies to clarify the pathogenesis of liver diseases, especially acute liver failure and metabolic dysfunction-associated steatohepatitis.

 5. Basic and clinical researches of functional gastrointestinal disorders and inflammatory bowel diseases.